johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/PPL3.2 Normal and Crosswind Approaches and Landings.md

 **Pre-Lesson Reading/Homework:** [[~ PPL Pre-Lesson Reading]]
-**Builds On:** [[PPL2.1 Slow Flight and Power-Off Stalls]], [[PPL3.1 Flying the Traffic Pattern and Go-Arounds]] **Schedule:** 1.5 hours ground, 1.5 hours flight, multiple flights to practice as necessary
+**Builds On:** [[PPL2.1 Slow Flight and Power-Off Stalls]], [[PPL3.1 Flying the Traffic Pattern and Go-Arounds]] **Schedule:** Ground 1.5 hr, Flight 1.5 hr

+Multiple flights to practice as necessary

 ### Lesson Elements
 1. Goal of landing: Smoothly transfer weight from wings to wheels